google/flexbox-layout/CONTRIBUTING.md

 When you send a patch, please try to follow that.
 Here are the example steps to follow:

-1. Save the [AndroidStyle.xml](https://android.googlesource.com/platform/development.git/+/master/ide/intellij/codestyles/AndroidStyle.xml) file to the directory where your code style files are in (e.g. ~/Library/Preferences/AndroidStudio2.1/codestyles)
-1. Restart the Android Studio
-1. Navigate to Android Studio > Preferences
-1. Navigate to Code Style > Java
-1. Select the name of the imported code style ('AndroidStyle' if you saved it as AndroidStyle.xml) from the Scheme drop down
-1. Click OK
+1. Use the Project scheme in the Android Studio (It should be already saved as `.idea/codeStyleSettings.xml` and applied as the Project schema)